pedroetb/rsync-incremental-backup/README.md

 You can set some configuration variables to customize the script:

 * `src`: Path to source directory.
 Backups will include it's content.
+May be a relative or absolute path.
 Overwritable by parameters.
 * `dst`: Path to target directory.
-Backups will be placed here.
+Backups will be placed here. **Must** be an absolute path.
 Overwritable by parameters.
 * `remote`: *ssh_config* host name to connect to remote host (only for remote version).
 Overwritable by parameters.
 * `backupDepth`: Number of backups to keep.
 When limit is reached, the oldest get deleted.
 * `timeout`: Timeout to cancel backup process, if it's not responding.